nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Filter for past teammates: `filterteam`

 Shows a list of past teammates in HackNet.
-This command will only show contacts that have been tagged as teammates.
+This command will only show contacts that have been tagged as teammates using the `edit INDEX [t/TEAM]` command or the `add n/NAME p/PHONE_NUMBER e/EMAIL g/GITHUB_USERNAME [t/TEAM]` command.
 Potential teammates marked using the `team` command will **NOT** be shown using the `filterteam` command.

 Format: `filterteam`